 Family and education background

-I did primary school education at Chiphaso Boys primary school in Kasungu.
-In 2008 after sitting for a national Primary School Leaving Examination, I was the top student in my class selected to a boarding secondary school called Chayamba secondary school in Kasungu district.
+I did primary education at Chiphaso Boys primary school and secondary education at Chayamba secondary school in Kasungu district.
 In 2012, I passed Malawi School Certificate Examination.
 However, I wasn’t satisfied with the results as compared to my class performance hence I decided to re-sit on the following academic year.
 I did it in 2013 at El-Shaddai Private Secondary School and the results at this point made up my satisfaction.
+On 10th October 2021, I got married to Jean Fologonya.
+Thanks to 500 miles for the support they gave us during our wedding.

 My dream was to pursue any health related course at one of Malawian Universities but it was difficult due to high competition in the public universities and father couldn’t afford to pay for the private universities as the tuition is too expensive.
 Then after, I just decided to do a short course of Electrical Engineering while waiting for other opportunities to open up.